trekski/test_pwg/_tests/test_paginacji/watki/pagination.md

 ---
 layout: forum
 title: All threads
-pagination:
+# pagination:
-  enabled:  # change to true to see simple pagination work
+#   enabled: false # change to true to see simple pagination work
-  collection: threads
+#   collection: threads
 ---

 tutaj watki